nim-lang/Nim/doc/backends/c.rst

 does is maintain the Nim symbol name, or if specified, use an alternative symbol for the backend in case the symbol rules don't match.

-The JavaScript target doesn't have any further interfacing considerations since it also has garbage collection, but the C targets require you to initialize Nim's internals, which is done calling a ``NimMain`` function.
+C targets require you to initialize Nim's internals, which is done calling a ``NimMain`` function.
 Also, C code requires you to specify a forward declaration for functions or the compiler will assume certain types for the return value and parameters which will likely make your program crash at runtime.